mustafapir/KronaR/README.md

 its an integration of  KronaR <https://github.com/marbl/KronaR/> in R Its an R package with an interface to the KronaR.js javascript library. it uses the [htmlwidgets](https://github.com/ramnathv/htmlwidgets) framework.

-Starting from the nice package KronaR, I tweaked it a little bit.
-It comes with absolutely no guarantees.
-I am absolutely not related to the original project.

 Installation
 =================